All Episodes

 He won't allow war on terror to be used because he doesn't want to have what you get in war, which is enemy combatants.

-He would rather put somebody on trial in civilian courts as if they had tried to knock over the 7 Eleven.
+He would rather put somebody on trial in civilian courts as if they had tried to knock over the 7-Eleven.

-Well, that's how we treated the first World Trade Center bombing, and you can see what that got us.
+Well, that's how we treated the first World Trade Center bombing, and you see what that got us.

 It'll just take a moment.

-It is the words of Charles Crowdhammer on the occasion of his 911 column, uh, just days after, and uh Mr. Crowdhann Dr. Crowdhammer observes twenty-five years of column writing this very year, and I just want to give him every good wish because we are a a richer and better country for for this magnificent man and his punditry.
+And Dr. Krauthammer observes 25 years of column writing this very year, and I just want to give him every good wish because we are a richer and better country for this magnificent man and his punditry.

-And um well, I'll give you some evidence of that in just a moment.
+And, well, I'll give you some evidence of that in just a moment.

-1-800-282-2882, Mark Davis on the Rush Limbaugh Show, and we'll be right back.
+Mark Davis on the Rush Limbaugh Show, and we'll be right back.

-Appreciate your uh tolerance of me.
+Appreciate your tolerance of me.

 We'll all enjoy Walter Williams tomorrow as he fills in on the last live Rush Limbaugh Show of the Year.

-Some golden highlights from the Golden EIB microphone will be with uh we'll be with you on January 1st, New Year's Day, which is Friday.
+We'll be with you on January 1st, New Year's Day, which is Friday.

 And then the big weekend, and then everybody's back at work on January 4th, including Rush himself, who I hope is enjoying some well-deserved year-end time off.